Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Moduli of polarized hyper-Kähler varieties

 The following observation in \cite[Lemma 4.3.2]{BindtThesis} shows that the ``orientation" defined here is equivalent to that in Taelman \cite{taelman17}, at least over a normal base. \begin{lemma} Let $S$ be a normal scheme of finite type over $\QQ$.
-For any family of oriented hyper-K\"ahler varieties $(f\colon \fX \to S, \omega)$ there are unique isomorphisms of lisse $\widehat{\ZZ}$-local systems
+For any family of oriented hyper-Kähler varieties $(f\colon \fX \to S, \omega)$ there are unique isomorphisms of lisse $\widehat{\ZZ}$-local systems

 on $S$ and

 on $S_{\CC}$, whose reductions on $\ZZ/4\ZZ$ is $\omega$ and $\omega_{\et}|_{S_{\CC}} = \omega_{\operatorname{an}} \otimes \widehat{\ZZ}$. \end{lemma}